t-regx/t-regx.github.io/docs/introduction-safe.md

 That's it about SafeRegex!
 Really!

-SafeRegex API is exactly the same as vanilla PHP `preg_` methods, so you only need to change `preg_` to `preg::` and you're already protected against every compile-time or runtime warning/error/notice, magic value and other code-smells present in PCRE.
+SafeRegex method names, arguments, return types are exactly the same as vanilla PHP `preg_` methods, so you only need to change `preg_` to `preg::` and you're already protected against every compile-time or runtime warning/error/notice, magic value and other code-smells present in PCRE.
 Every callback, flag, argument is copied 1:1.
 In terms of programming usage - they're identical.
+The only difference is `preg::` instead of `preg_`.

 In the next chapters, we'll talk about CleanRegex - the higher level API solving more complicated problems of PHP regular expressions, other than the complete lack of exceptions.